rizvn/eks-terraform/readme.md

      - VPC CNI with Network policy support
      - Kube-proxy

-- ingress-only nodegroup
+- Ongress-only nodegroup
-- general nodegroup
+- General nodegroup

 Additional modules are defined in under the extras and can enabled through values in `01-variables.tf`